Manufacturing: Manufacturing Workflows: Intro to Manufacturing

 In the right column:

-Control Type: Determine whether the quality check will be done every time this procedure is done, randomly, or occasionally.
+Control per and Frequency: Determine whether the quality check will be done every time this procedure is done, randomly, or occasionally.

 Type: Determine whether the check is pass/fail or a measure of accuracy in machining.
 You will have the option to set an error tolerance with this type of check.